 Red Sea Liveaboards stunning marine wildlife, beautiful corals, amazing wrecks, turquoise lagoons – experience it all with Blue Planet Liveaboards.

-The Red Sea offers some of the best dives in the world.
+The Red Sea offers some of the best dive sites in the world.

-Discover the best coral reefs and historical ship wrecks in the world and see one of the world’s most mesmerising marine environments, flourish nearly every species of coral and incredible fish life on Red Sea Liveaboards.
+Discover the best coral reefs, historical shipwrecks in the world, and see one of the world’s most mesmerizing marine environments, flourish nearly every species of coral and incredible fish life on Red Sea Liveaboards.

-Also for kite surfers, Egypt have perfect conditions with its lagoons and fresh winds over the sea.
+Also, for kite surfers, Egypt has perfect conditions with its lagoons and fresh winds over the sea.